ejm714/scipy_proceedings/papers/emily_dorne/main.md

 :::{figure} cyan_comparison.png
 :label: fig:cyan_comparison
 :width: 350px
 A comparison of CyFi and CyAN model accuracy on 756 ground sampled data points from across the U.S. A true positive (bloom presence) is where cyanobacteria density > 10,000 cells/mL.
+CyFi correctly identified 306 of 389 blooms, while CyAN correctly identified 169 (true positives).
+CyFi correctly identified 241 of 367 non-blooms, while CyAN correctly identified 332 (true negatives).
 :::

 In sum, we find that CyFi performs at least as well as a leading Sentinel-3 based tool, but has 10 times the coverage of water bodies across the U.S. due to the higher resolution of Sentinel-2 data.
 This dramatically expands the applicability of remote sensing-based estimates as a tool for management of HABs.